qatrackplus/qatrackplus/docs/developer/guide.rst

 Internationalization & Translation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As of version 0.3.1, all strings and templates in QATrack+ should be marked for
+Please mark all strings and templates in QATrack+ for translation.
+This will
-translation.
-This will allow for QATrack+ to be made avaialable in multiple
+allow for QATrack+ to be made avaialable in multiple languages.
+For discussion
-languages.
-For discussion of how to mark templates and strings for translation
+of how to mark templates and strings for translation please read the `Django
-please read the `Django docs on translation
+docs on translation
 <https://docs.djangoproject.com/en/1.11/topics/i18n/translation/>`__.